rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ###File Name

-<p>In Windows, to store the file in a particular location, specify the path with the file name.
+In Windows, to store the file in a particular location, specify the path with the file name.
 Mentioning the extension name with the file name is optional.
 Only *.wav files are supported.
 If the path is not specified with the file name, the captured file is stored in the root directory of the device.
 In Windows and Android, if the folder is not present, it should be created manually for storing the file in that location.
 In Android, the file extension depends on encoder value.
-If it is AAC, the extension should be &lsquo;.mp4&rsquo;.
-In all other cases, it is of &lsquo;.3gpp&rsquo;.
-If only filename is specified, it will be saved in the root directory of external storage.</p>
+If it is AAC, the extension should be '.mp4'.
+In all other cases, it is of '.3gpp'.
+If only filename is specified, it will be saved in the root directory of external storage.

 ###Audio Capture

-<p>In Windows &amp; Android, Audio capture will not be started, if the file name is set to null.
+In Windows & Android, Audio capture will not be started, if the file name is set to null.
 File will not be saved for invaild file name.
-It will return error in the callback returning parameters with the valid reason.</p>
+It will return error in the callback returning parameters with the valid reason.

 ###Restarting of Audio Capture

-<p>Audio recording will not be restarted, if the audio recording is already in process.
-In order to restart the audio capture, stop or cancel method need to be invoked before invoking start method.</p>
+Audio recording will not be restarted, if the audio recording is already in process.
+In order to restart the audio capture, stop or cancel method need to be invoked before invoking start method.

 ###Page Refresh

-<p>If the page is to be refreshed, the audio recording should be canceled.
-In Android, the state will be persisted.</p>
+If the page is to be refreshed, the audio recording should be canceled.
+In Android, the state will be persisted.

 ###Page Navigation

-<p>Upon page navigation, the audio recording should be canceled.</p>
+Upon page navigation, the audio recording should be canceled.

 ###Duration And File Name Settings

-<p>The default values will be applied for duration if no values are provided by the user.
+The default values will be applied for duration if no values are provided by the user.
 If values are provided then it will apply the user provided values.
 Later if values are not provided then it will apply the last provided values for the same.
 The settings for duration and file name will not be applied if the audio capture is already started and in progress.
-In android, there might be slight omit of recording data initially.</p>
+In android, there might be slight omit of recording data initially.

 ###Get Property Or Get Properties

-<p>In Windows, &lsquo;getProperty&rsquo; or &lsquo;getProperties&rsquo; for fileName will return the complete path along with the extension name.
-For example: If file name was set to &lsquo;\Application\AudioCapture&rsquo;, then &lsquo;getProperty&rsquo; or &lsquo;getProperties&rsquo; will return &lsquo;\Application\AudioCapture.wav&rsquo;.
-If file name was set to &lsquo;AudioCapture&rsquo;, then &lsquo;getProperty&rsquo; or &lsquo;getProperties&rsquo; will return &lsquo;\AudioCapture.wav&rsquo;.
-In Android, the fileName will return whatever is set with or without extension.</p>
+In Windows, 'getProperty' or 'getProperties' for fileName will return the complete path along with the extension name.
+For example: If file name was set to '\\Application\\AudioCapture', then 'getProperty' or 'getProperties' will return '\Application\AudioCapture.wav'.
+If file name was set to 'AudioCapture', then 'getProperty' or 'getProperties' will return '\AudioCapture.wav'.
+In Android, the fileName will return whatever is set with or without extension.

 ###General

-<p>On Quitting of the Application, Android will save the data in the file and gracefully exit.
-In Android, during suspend/resume or screen timeout the audio will keep on recording.</p>
+On Quitting of the Application, Android will save the data in the file and gracefully exit.
+In Android, during suspend/resume or screen timeout the audio will keep on recording.